build-on-aws/content/posts/working-with-your-live-data-using-langchain/index.md

 ![ConversationBufferMemory](images/gif_03.gif)

-Try the differents memories types and check the differences.
+Try the differents memories types and check the difference.

 ## 5 - Save The Conversation Memory In An Amazon DynamoDB Table.